-Meanwhile, Stowe's publishers were pressing her to write another novel.
-Her influential 1852 book Uncle Tom's Cabin had outsold all books but the Bible.
-The public was clamoring for more.
 Instead of a new novel, Stowe cobbled together a collection of her writings on Florida, with some fresh material, and sent the whole pile along to her publisher to be issued in book form as Palmetto Leaves.

 Though students of Stowe consider it one of her lesser works, for Florida Palmetto Leaves marked a turning point.
 If Uncle Tom's Cabin started the Civil War, Palmetto Leaves touched off the great Florida land rush that continues today.
-Though she was not the first Northerner to grab up Florida property, she was the most outspoken about it.
+Though Harriet Beecher Stowe was not the first Northerner to grab up Florida property, she was the most outspoken about it.
 The Tampa Bay Times concluded that Stowe "created the Florida tourist industry as we know it."

 Her Florida activities have been characterized in many ways, depending upon who is evaluating them.
 To southerners bitter over northern exploitation of the calamitous aftereffects of the Civil War she was just another carpetbagger.
-To historians who bristle at her patriarchal and sometimes insulting view of freed slaves, she was a meddling do-gooder.
+For historians who bristle at her patriarchal and sometimes insulting view of freed slaves, she was a meddling do-gooder.
 To progressives at the time she was an activist motivated by her desire to improve the country.
 And to the governor of Florida, who welcomed Stowe and other northerners to the Statehouse with a band and celebration, she represented cash and development.